lawetcetera/1L_fall_outlines/property/Doctrine/Real Estate Transactions.md

 Lawyers try to push for every possible advantage for their clients.
 They are under no financial incentive to close a deal.

+### Bona Fide Purchasers
+*Bona fide purchasers* are purchasers without actual or constructive notice of encumberances, other claims of title, etc.

+Courts try to protect bona fide purchasers who pay valuable consideration and act in good faith.

+When a title is voidable, the true owner can rescind the transaction and get her property back from the wrongdoer, but she cannot get property back from a bona fide purchaser.

 ### Timeline of a sale
 1. **Listing**
 2. **Purchase and sale agreement**